Blending Habitat Management Techniques

 Parts of the WMA have been managed as fields for years through mowing and prescribed burning.
 MDIFW stopped mowing parts of the old fields near the logged acres to allow the growth of native shrubs such as alder, willow, viburnums, and bayberry.

-Brushy corridors between the young forest and shrublands let wildlife move freely between the habitats.
+Brushy corridors between the young forest and shrublands let wildlife move between the habitats.

-In 2022, biologists translocated captive-bred New England cottontails to the WMA.
+Biologists have released New England cottontails on the WMA.
 They share the habitat with American woodcock, alder and willow flycatchers, common yellowthroats, brown thrashers, and many other birds.

 How to Visit